autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

 No response object is returned on successful execution of the method invocation.

-The new committee can be retrieved from state by calling the [`getCommittee`](/reference/api/aut/#getcommittee) method.
+The new committee can be retrieved from state by calling the [`getCommittee()`](/reference/api/aut/#getcommittee) method.

-The new committee enode URL's can be retrieved from state by calling the [`getCommitteeEnodes `](/reference/api/aut/#getcommitteeenodes) method.
+The new committee enode URL's can be retrieved from state by calling the [`getCommitteeEnodes()`](/reference/api/aut/#getcommitteeenodes) method.

-Returns the amount of stake token bonded to the new consensus committee members and securing the network during the epoch can be retrieved from state by a call to the [`epochTotalBondedStake`](/reference/api/aut/#epochtotalbondedstake) public variable.
+Returns the amount of stake token bonded to the new consensus committee members and securing the network during the epoch can be retrieved from state by a call to the [`epochTotalBondedStake()`](/reference/api/aut/#epochtotalbondedstake) method.

 ###  finalize